fuadadhim24/donation-challenge-try-1/README.md

 ## Mission Objectives

-Your goal is to implement all required features based on the provided API documentation and web prototype.
+Your goal is to implement all required features based on the provided API documentation.

 ### Core Features